 Author’s Note: If you’re using BigCommerce instead of Shopify, go to this post instead: link to bigcommerce facebook pixel audit

-- How to use the Facebook Pixel Helper Tool to dig for errors
+- How to download and use the Facebook Pixel Helper Tool to dig for errors

 Just with Cost per Purchase and Purchase Conversion Value Data, you’ll see if a campaign is working for your store or not.